Gol Gappay/ Pani Puri Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 Since my childhood, I have loved this much that I ran fast towards the vendor when I heard the voice of Gol Gappa Wala Gol Gappa Wala immediately asked for the required amount from my mother to buy this tangy and spicy snack, My mother always used to scold me for having this unhygienic snack but who listen of her literally my unforgettable memories of my childhood I never forget it.

-I wish could go back to my childhood that’s not possible
+I wish could go back to my childhood, but that’s not possible

-I would try my best to make it at home while I am a good cook my family’s people also loves my cooking, So I started searching and searching on the net and surrounding my area just because I had some reservations regarding making gol gappy and was not sure that I could make it the same as the market But Alhamdulillah
+I would try my best to make it at home, while I am a good cook, my family also loves my cooking.
+So I started searching and searching on the net and surrounding my area just because I had some reservations regarding making gol gappas and was not sure that I could make them the same as the market, but Alhamdulillah

-My first attempt has not been successful at all, here I will also tell you tips that will help you make the perfect puffy gol gappy
+My first attempt has not been successful at all.
+Here I will also tell you tips that will help you make the perfect puffy gol gappa

 how to make panipuri recipe

-Because actual works in gol gappy are making puri which should be puffy and crunchy along with hollow inside
+Because actual work in gol gappi is making puri, which should be puffy and crunchy, along with a hollow inside

 Most people have been asking me on Facebook about puffy puri like a market,

-Though a bit hard to have trust me very enjoyable when you are with your family or friends and having this snack with sound crunch crunch and water is dripping from your chin, Those moments if quite so messy but this desi snack is incomplete without this mess up
+Though a bit hard to trust me, it's very enjoyable when you are with your family or friends and having this snack with sound crunch crunch and water dripping from your chin.
+Those moments are quite a mess, but this desi snack is incomplete without this mess up

-1. The dough should be soft and smooth but not too hard not to too soft
+1. The dough should be soft and smooth, but not too hard, not too soft

 2. Kneading dough with plain water does not need warm or cold water in kneading